 Traditionally, email marketing was a method for building and nurturing lasting relationships with current and potential airport users.
 But according to an article in Marketing Week, Saul Lopes, customer lifecycle lead at Virgin Holidays, claims email is “becoming cool again.”

-According to Lopes, “Email is generating a lot of money and, in my opinion, it is having a rebirth; many companies are rethinking it.”
+Lopes says, “Email is generating a lot of money and, in my opinion, it is having a rebirth; many companies are rethinking it.”

-To return to the example of Virgin Holidays, and Lopes, whose team won the email category at Marketing Week’s Masters of Marketing Award in 2017, the brand uses email to increase sales at all points on the customer journey – pre-booking, post-booking and post-holiday.
+To return to the example of Virgin Holidays and Lopes, whose team won the email category at Marketing Week’s Masters of Marketing Award in 2017, the brand uses email to increase sales at all points on the customer journey – pre-booking, post-booking and post-holiday.
 Email campaigns are designed to manage customer interactions throughout the journey, with a different strategy for each stage.

-The brand’s email campaign aimed to be timely, relevant, valuable to each unique recipient and visually appealing in order to convert website visits into bookings.
+The brand’s email campaign aimed to be timely, relevant, valuable to each unique recipient and visually appealing to convert website visits into bookings.
 It resulted in a 31% increase in site traffic.
 Awareness through emails opened increased by 65% compared with the previous sales period, and revenue from CRM communications grew by 37% to £10.6m.

 Email builds connections with customers, developing trust and giving you the opportunity to present the value of your airport services.
 It remains the best marketing tool for airports for three reasons:

 Just think about the volume of special offers available – daily discount emails, vouchers for restaurants and Black Friday deals.
 You could say we’re addicted to discounts!